The Constituent Counting Rule and Omega Photoproduction: Data

-Frequently, analyses of CCR use a cut in Mandelstam $s$ (i.e. $s > s_0$), while here we apply a cut on $-t$.
-The justification being that $-t$ is the hardness of the scattering, thus should indicate the onset of pQCD.
-At fixed angles taking either approach amounts to the same thing, however the g11 data set has several angle bins with none correspond exactly to $\cos \theta = 0$.
-This is frequently the case for real world data.
-However, we will show in Section \ref{Analysis} that including several angle bins can be useful in getting the scaling parameter, $N$, at $\theta = $ 90$^\circ$ .
+The CCR is thought to hold best near $\cos\theta = 0 $ ($\theta = 90^o$) and where the $-t$ value is relatively large (hard scattering).
+Angles around $\theta = 90^o$ are large enough that they reduce the chances of final state interactions, while not being so large that they introduce backscattering events, which include unwanted u-channel processes.
+Published experimental cross section data frequently do not have bins corresponding exactly to $\cos \theta = 0$.
+Such is the case with the data set used in this analysis, and thus, the four $\cos \theta$ bins $-0.15, -0.05, +0.05,$ and $+0.15$ were examined.
+We will show in Section \ref{Analysis} that including several angle bins can be useful in getting the scaling parameter, $N$, at $\theta = $ 90$^\circ$.
+Most past analyses of the CCR use a cut in Mandelstam $s$ (i.e. $s > s_0$), in conjunction with the large center-of-momentum angle criteria to select hard scattering events.
+We argue that $-t$ is the hardness of the scattering, thus should indicate the onset of pQCD.
 Also, as can be seen in Fig.~\ref{g11data}, a cut in $s$ would still leave low $-t$ events, while a cut in $-t$ puts a lower limit on $s$.
 This can be seen easily in the massless limit where $-t = \frac{s}{2}(1-\cos \theta)$.
-A lower limit for $-t$ implies one for $s$ since $(1-\cos \theta) \leq 2$.
+A lower limit for $-t$ imposes a lower limit for $s$ since $(1-\cos \theta) \leq 2$.
 However, for a given $s$, $-t$ can be made arbitrarily small when $\cos \theta \rightarrow 1$.

 We selected data with $- t > 2$ GeV$^2$, resulting in 118 data points that met the criteria.
 The uncertainties considered were the statistical and point-to-point systematic uncertainties of the differential cross section, $\frac{d\sigma}{d\cos\theta}$, included in the published data.
+The $- t$ cutoff value was chosen based on a natural energy scale considering the proton mass as well as observing a plateauing of the fit parameter $N$ around $-t=2$ GeV$^2$.
+In this region, the exact $-t$ cut selected has minimal impact on the results.
+This is demonstrated by Fig. \ref{N_vs_t}.
+The range over $-t$ from about 1.5 to 2.5 GeV$^2$ has a relatively flat distribution of the scaling parameter, $N$.
+This plot also shows how poor the fits are, in terms of the $\chi^2/df$, when the $-t$ cut is less than 1.5 GeV$^2$.